 - The Governance Committee shall conduct an annual review of the Bylaws and submit a report of its findings and recommendations to the Board of Directors; conduct ad hoc reviews of other governance documents to ensure that they are current and in alignment to DIA’s mission, vision, and strategic plan; assess the organization’s governance needs and make recommendations to the Board of Directors as appropriate; lead the process to assess Board effectiveness; provide ongoing review and recommendations to enhance the quality of the Board of Directors and its practices; and ensure that the nomination and election process is conducted in accordance with these Bylaws and the procedures adopted by the Board of Directors.

-- The Board of Directors may approve the appointment of other committees as required to support the strategic plan.
+- The Board of Directors may approve the appointment of other committees as required to support the Association.
 Such other committees shall have terms and powers as the Board of Directors deems appropriate.
-In the event of a committee position vacancy, the President may appoint a person to fill the vacancy subject to approval of the Board of Directors.
+In the event of a committee position vacancy, the committee chair may appoint a person to fill the vacancy subject to approval of the Board of Directors.

 - The Board of Directors must designate specific geographic regions to be represented by Regional Advisory Councils.
 The Regional Advisory Councils shall provide strategic input/advice to the Board of Directors and shall work in close collaboration with the DIA regional offices.
 Regional Advisory Councils shall be governed by the same charter and policies with each Council abiding by its own operating guidelines.